Why Do Breakups Hurt So Much?

-If you’re unsure how attachment patterns may be shaping your experience, taking our Attachment Style Quiz can offer helpful insight into how you relate to closeness and loss.
+If you want to understand how your attachment patterns influence your reactions to breakups, taking our Attachment Style Quiz can provide insights into how you relate to intimacy, loss, and emotional recovery.

 Why Do Breakups Hurt So Bad?